GastonAQS/ensolvers-challenge/README.md

 The backend runs on Django v4.0.3 using a SQLite 3 database to persist data and Django REST Framework 3.13.1 to simplify validation process and data presentation.

 # Run the app
 In order to run this app download the source code from Phase 1 release or clone the repository and execute <code>make run</code> in the root folder of the project.
+Ensure that python3.9-venv and npm is installed.

 ## Important
 This script will run React server on port 3000 and Django server on port 8000 so you must ensure this ports are not used by another dev server, you can kill processes running on those ports using <code>kill $(lsof -t -i:8000)</code> and <code>kill $(lsof -t -i:3000)</code>